Skip to content

 Why Thomas Paine

-for our global crises in the 21st century
+The 18th century Enlightenment offers insights for our global crises in the 21st century

 Changing what makes sense

 The way we make sense of life on earth shapes our daily reality.
-Changing how we make sense of life changes our lives and changes our world.
+Changing how we make sense of life changes our lives and our world.

-We live in rare pivotal age.
-Globalization and climate upheavals are disrupting our civilizations worldwide.
-Massive waves of change are hitting humanity as hard as when we shifted from agrarian to industrial societies.
+We live in a rare pivotal age.
+Globalization and climate upheavals are disrupting civilizations worldwide.
+Massive waves of change are hitting us as hard as the shift from agrarian to industrial societies.
 Life on earth will never be the same.
+Future shock stuns many of us.
+Life changes faster than we can cope.

 yes